johnstantongeddes/ApTranscriptome/ApTranscriptome_TR.md

 - compare profiles of the temperature of maximum expression for thermally-responsive transcripts
 - compare basal expression at optimal temperature for thermally-responsive genes
-- compare thermal stability of *Intermediate* genes
-- compare thermal sensitivity of *Bimodal* genes
+- compare degree of uregulation to constitutive expression
-- compare the temperature at which gene expression increases, T~on~, for *High* and *Low* genes
+- compare the critical temperature of transcript upregulation, T~on~, between species for transcripts induced in response to high or low temperatures
-- evaluate the extent to which thermal reaction norms differ between species by mean and shape
+- compare the critical temperature of transcript downregulation, T~off~, between species for transcripts induced in response to high or low temperatures

 ### Compare temperature of maximum expression between species